Home

 No maker's mark on his other styles of bells.

 William E. (Edward?)
 Barton was the son of Hiram Barton and grandson of William Barton.
 Barton manufactured sleigh bells at his father's East Hampton foundry until it was destroyed by fire in 1874.
 William E. relocated the business to a nearby foundry originally built by the Union Bell Company and resumed making bells.
-By 1881, the business had been transferred to new owners and renamed the Barton Bell Company.
+By 1881, the business had been sold to new owners and renamed the Barton Bell Company.
 (9)

 William E. patented several innovative designs for sleigh bells and bell straps in the mid 1800s.
 One of his patents from the 1860s describes the way he drilled and tapped the base of bells so they could be fastened to a strap with machine screws, rather than the more common rivets.
 Another patent covers a unique method for attaching buckles to bell straps.
 (5)